 Blind Contours Project

+The scent baits were intended to print interactions with mammals — and possibly insects.
+When I’d worked as a zookeeper, we used scents for behavioral enrichment, so I had solids ideas about what scents would invite carnivores.
 Food scents were avoided, for my safety.
 (I was hiking alone, in bear and mountain lion country.)
 I chose vintage perfumes as the baits.

 The resulting 18 forms were fired in oxidation, unglazed, with a light wash of mineral stain to enhance the visibility of even the most superficial alterations or contributions made by the environment or animals.
 Each form is titled with the name of the vintage perfume it was baited with.

 They are, without interpretation, permanent recordings of interactions in the natural habitat.
 What those interactions were are guesses at best.
 Most record marks that are surely the effect of weather, insects, leaf fall, or other ordinary, unexciting events.
 Some pieces I found dragged distant from their original placement.
 White Shoulders, which a NPS biologist confirmed was repeatedly marked by a bear mouthing it.
 Unsurprisingly, it had the least remote placement -- less than two miles from a campground.